SteeltoeOSS/steeltoe-site/source/docs/steeltoe-services.html.markdown

 Steeltoe is an [open source project](https://github.com/SteeltoeOSS) aimed at taking the tremendously useful set of tools from Netflix and others and making them available to the .NET community.
 It was built to work with .NET Core as well as .NET 4.x.
 Additionally, most of these components work stand-alone (e.g., on  your local computer) as well as on Cloud Foundry, the leading multi-cloud application platform.

-Steeltoe builds on Spring Cloud by providing several packages that enable .NET developers to leverage the tools developers can use to build some of the common patterns (e.g. centralized configuration management, service discovery, circuit breakers, etc. ) found in highly scalable, resilient distributed systems.
+Steeltoe builds on Spring Cloud by providing several packages that enable .NET developers to leverage the tools developers can use to build some of the common patterns (e.g. centralized configuration management, service discovery, circuit breakers, etc. ) found in highly scalable and resilient distributed systems.
 Using Steeltoe, together with Spring Cloud, developers are able to quickly standup micro-services and applications that implement these patterns.

 Steeltoe provides services that can be categorized into two broad categories.